 Insurance contract law review

-We are reviewing New Zealand's insurance contract law to ensure it is facilitating well-functioning insurance markets.
+From 2018 to 2024, we held a review into New Zealand's insurance contract law to ensure it facilitates well-functioning insurance markets.

 The purpose of the review

-The review's purpose is to ensure New Zealand’s insurance contract law is facilitating insurance markets that work well and enable individuals and businesses to effectively protect themselves against risk.
+The review's purpose was to ensure New Zealand’s insurance contract law is facilitating insurance markets that work well and enable individuals and businesses to effectively protect themselves against risk.

 Contracts of Insurance Bill introduction